-10 Criteria for breaking deadlock in scoring
+Criteria for breaking deadlock in scoring

-- 1. If two or more tenderers score an equal total number of points, the contract must be awarded to the tenderer that scored the highest points for B-BBEE. - 2.
-If functionality is part of the evaluation process and two or more tenderers score equal total points and equal preference points for B-BBEE, the contract must be awarded to the tenderer that scored the highest points for functionality. - 3.
-If two or more tenderers score equal total points in all respects, the award must be decided by the drawing of lots.
+- 1) If two or more tenderers score an equal total number of points, the contract must be awarded to the tenderer that scored the highest points for specific goals. - 2) If two or more tenderers score equal total points in all respects, the award must be decided by the drawing of lots.